I think Tallinn is one of the most underrated cities in Europe. Estonia’s capital is not just a gorgeous city, but it’s full of life.

 The Estonian Museum of Applied Art and Design has a great collection of things that have been made in Estonia over the years.
 This means products like ceramics, jewellery, books, and furniture.

 It’s presented well and there’s lots of detail.
-It would be worth you time having a look.
+It would be worth your time to have a look.

 Maarjamäe Palace – Estonian History Museum